Mamba-Spirit/Interest-in-JavaScript/README.md

 # My work in the JavaScript class
-Here is my js exercice that i had to do in my 2-sd year of my engineering school.
+Here is my js exercices that i had to do in my 2-sd year of my engineering school.